ctrysbita/BLC/README.md

   AST() {}
   virtual ~AST() {}
   virtual nlohmann::json JsonTree() = 0;
+  virtual void Run(Context* context) = 0;
   virtual llvm::Value* GenIR(Context* context) = 0;
 };
 ```

 This class is the parent of all kinds of tree nodes used in our program.
-It is an abstract class with two pure virtual methods, which are `JsonTree` and `GenIR` respectively.
-These two methods are two tree traverses, namely the syntax tree printer and compiler.
-JsonTree is used to generate Json output for the constructed syntax tree, and GenIR is used to generate LLVM Intermediate Representation for the constructed syntax tree.
+It is an abstract class with three pure virtual methods, which are `JsonTree`, `Run` and `GenIR`.
+These three methods are three tree traverses, namely the syntax tree printer, interpreter and compiler. `JsonTree` is used to generate Json output for the constructed syntax tree, `Run` is used to interpret the user input and `GenIR` is used to generate LLVM Intermediate Representation for the constructed syntax tree.

 There are two types of tree nodes in the program, which are called statement nodes and expression nodes.
 Statement nodes are inherited from `StatementAST`, whose body is as follows.